 League activity on women- and girl-related issues continued in the 2000s.
 In 2002, LWVUS submitted testimony to the Senate Foreign Relations Committee in support of Senate ratification of the UN Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW).
-The League joined other NGOs in official statements to the UN Commission on the Status of Women: advocating protection of girls' rights in a lifecycle approach to gender issues in 2004; emphasizing that financing for girls' equality and the empowerment of girls is a basic and sound strategy for the implementation of all human rights in 2008.
-The League also joined the United Nation's campaign UNITE to End Violence against Women, 2008 - 2015, whose overall objective is raising public awareness and increasing political will and resources for preventing and responding to all forms of violence against women and girls worldwide.
+The League joined other NGOs in official statements to the UN Commission on the Status of Women advocating protection of girls' rights in a lifecycle approach to gender issues in 2004 and emphasizing that financing for girls' equality and the empowerment of girls is a basic and sound strategy for the implementation of all human rights in 2008.
+The League also joined the United Nations' campaign UNITE to End Violence against Women, 2008 - 2015, to raise public awareness and increase political will and resources for preventing and responding to all forms of violence against women and girls worldwide.
 In 2011, as the move to ratify CEDAW continued, LWVUS submitted testimony to the Senate Judiciary Committee on Civil and Constitutional Rights.
+The League has continued to join allied organizations to push for the ratification of CEDAW and the 2024 LWVUS Convention approved a resolution affirming that LWVUS commits continuing support for the CEDAW framework at the local, state, and national levels to protect and promote the fundamental and inalienable human rights of women and girls.